 The ultimate goal is to increase respect for and greater enjoyment of fundamental human rights.
 The chairperson of KNCHR is also a board member of the Witness Protection Advisory Board.

 The National Gender and Equality Commission (NGEC) acts as the principal organ of the state in ensuring compliance with all treaties and conventions ratified in all national and county policies, laws, and administrative regulations in all public and private institutions.
 It monitors, facilitates and advice on the integration of the principles of equality and freedom from discrimination.

 The NIS identifies conditions that threaten Kenya’s social, economic and political stability.
 It develops techniques and strategies to neutralize such threats.
 The NIS Director General also sits on the Board of the Witness Protection Agency.

 National Police Service

-Provides professional and people centred police service through community partnership and upholding rule of law for a safe and secure society.
-The Police provide a key focal point in recording statements and providing security.
+Provides professional and people-centred police service through community partnership and upholding rule of law for a safe and secure society.
+The Police provide a key focal point for recording statements and providing security.
 The Inspector General of National Police Service is the Vice-Chairperson of the Witness Protection Agency Board.

 Kenya Prison Service